|

 Onboarding Vs. Orientation

 Often, businesses use these two terms interchangeably.
 However, such an approach could have a negative impact on the process of welcoming a new hire into the business.
-As we mentioned earlier, onboarding refers to a long series of events that helps employees gain the necessary knowledge, resources, skills, and insights into their role so that they quickly achieve independence and productivity.
+As we mentioned earlier, onboarding refers to a long series of events that help employees gain the necessary knowledge, resources, skills, and insights into their role so that they quickly achieve independence and productivity.
 On the other hand, orientation typically lasts for a day or two and refers to the initial welcome employees receive.
-It usually includes meeting new coworkers, getting an introduction to the company’s core values and mission, and signing necessary paperwork.
+It usually includes meeting new coworkers, getting an introduction to the company's core values and mission, and signing necessary paperwork.

 Therefore, it's easy to see that orientation is not the same as onboarding but rather part of it.
 Considering that both processes are essential for a smooth transition into a new role, having a deep understanding of them will help you create an enjoyable work environment for your employees.

-Why Is Onboarding Important?
+Why Is Employee Onboarding Important?

 1. Enhanced Employee Experience